If you haven’t been following along, read these first

 We thought it would be nice to visit her Optometrist and let her know what was happening.
 I called to see if she was in and we went for a little visit.
 We thought it was important to personally thank this lady because if it wasn’t for her skills, Bria would probably still be having headaches and we wouldn’t know a thing about her tumor.
 We stopped for a card and some flowers on our way just as a little thank-you!

 She had not heard any update on Bria.
-She was quite shocked and emotional when she seen us and heard about Bria’s journey.
+She was quite shocked and emotional when she saw us and heard about Bria’s journey.
 She gave Bria the biggest hug with tears in her eyes.
 She is such a sweet lady.

 Bria wanted to go see her horse friends because she had been missing them so much.
 She rides 12 months of the year and now she is not allowed to ride at all, so she felt a visit would help.